Background

 The masochistic narcissist would say, she's all good.
 I'm all bad because he has an overwhelming, overpowering bad object.

-Ironically, as the curtains descend on the end play, on the drama, the narcissist is available to settle into a long-term relationship with a very woman who had wronged him and pained him so.
+Ironically, as the curtains descend on the end play on the drama, the narcissist is available to settle into a long-term relationship with the very woman who had wronged him and pained him so.

 Only to find out in most cases that she is long gone, unnerved and freaked out by the creepy nature of the narcissist, nauseatingly sick mind games and asphyxiating power plays.

-The narcissist is not only a sick puppy, but is a rabid stray dog.
-With a miasmic admixture of emotional blackmail and intermittent reinforcement, the narcissist holds his intimate partner's hostage.
+The narcissist is not only a sick puppy, but he's a rabid stray dog.
+With a miasmic mixture of emotional blackmail and intermittent reinforcement, the narcissist holds his intimate partner's hostage in a claustrophobic bluebird dungeon cave shackled to the boss-like hell of his writhing psyche.
+Few women or few men, depending on the gender of the narcissist, few intimate partners are willing to risk a second vampiric bite.

-And finally, I want to elaborate a bit on emotional investment, catharsis and emotional reversal in narcissism, because they have a lot to do with the bad object and with masochism.
+And finally, I want to elaborate a bit on emotional investment, cathexis and emotional reversal in narcissism, because they have a lot to do with a bad object and with masochism.

-The narcissist converts negative emotions, negative affects such as envy and anger, into enjoyable experiences actually by cathaling them with a conviction of his own superiority.
+The narcissist converts negative emotions, negative affects such as envy and anger, into enjoyable experiences actually by cathecting them with a conviction of his own superiority.

-In this comfort zone of negativity, the narcissist actually enjoys being envious of others, suffering, pain, owing to betrayal, etc.
+Within this comfort zone of negativity, the narcissist actually enjoys being envious of others, suffering pain, owing to betrayal, etc.

 And of course, I'm talking about the masochistic narcissist.

-The masochistic narcissist in a dialogue goes something like this.
+The masochistic narcissist inner dialogue goes something like this.

 If you enjoyed this article, you might like the following: